Easy Tips to Improve Your Guitar Tone

 Counterintuitively, sometimes the best product for transferring tone is a cheap plastic part!
 Whatever the material, they’re all filters for the vibration of the strings.
 As previously mentioned, it all depends on the frequencies naturally apparent in the instrument’s core construction.

 Loose frets are a big issue.
 Think of frets like tires on your vehicle.
 If they’re loose, you’re heading for the rhubarb, and so is your guitar tone.
 Frets are a direct connection between string energy and the guitar.
-Tone will literally vaporize because of loose frets.
 And like tires, they wear down.
-You may even notice changes in tone if you’ve owned an instrument for a long time.

 A simple test to see if your frets are rooted properly is to give them a little knock at their outer edges, at the ends.
-For example, I use a short, six inch aluminum ruler and give a light tap to each fret along both the treble or bass side of the neck.
 A loose fret is easy to pick out since it will sound dull when you tap it, instead of a solid knock.
 If you suspect loose frets, take your guitar to your local qualified tech to have them properly fixed.

 It might be fun to create some guitar sound effects from ringing parts but loose parts are a sure-fire way to lose tone and make your guitar sound muddy.
 They can be anywhere around the guitar, inside or out, and they’re all tone suckers.
 Luckily, most of them are an easy fix, the hard part is finding the culprits.